sumanjs/suman/README.md

 * Developer experience and test debuggability are above all else
 * Provide a beautiful and intuitive API
+* Solve all major and minor problems in the Mocha API
 * Make tests run faster by leveraging async I/O and separate Node.js processes
 * _Isolate_ tests by running them in separate processes, so that they cannot interact
 * Make tests _independent_, so that you can easily run one test at a time (damn you Mocha).